Schopenhauer – A Deep Scrutiny of his Philosophy and Ideas

 After tasting the truth of human nature from a moral standpoint, Schopenhauer realizes that there are only two paths that can help one deal with this conundrum – Aesthetics, and Asceticism.

 Aesthetics is presented as the antidote to the ugliness of suffering.
-It is through aesthetic perception that the transcendence of ego can manifest itself, for with aesthetics (that is any object, , or artform) we can evaluate an idea beyond our earthly interpretation of reality.
+It is through aesthetic perception that the transcendence of ego can manifest itself, for with aesthetics (that is any object, person, or artform) we can evaluate an idea beyond our earthly interpretation of reality.
 This idea is analogous to the idea of sublimation that Freud put forth during his time.
-Orienting consciousness towards states of mind that are less individuated and more has always inspired great thinkers, hence the strong affinity towards eastern philosophies.
+Orienting consciousness towards states of mind that are less individuated and more cosmic has always inspired great thinkers, hence the strong affinity towards eastern philosophies.

-“Only through the pure contemplation . . . which becomes absorbed entirely in the object, are the Ideas comprehended; and the nature of consists precisely in the pre-eminent ability for such contemplation. . . .
+“Only through the pure contemplation . . . which becomes absorbed entirely in the object, are the Ideas comprehended; and the nature of genius consists precisely in the pre-eminent ability for such contemplation. . . .
 (T)his demands a complete forgetting of our own person.”

 We can temporarily emancipate ourselves from what the Will dictates through an aesthetic experience.